 JavaVM.
-Many of the ArcIMS components are Java 2 components and require a JavaVM, which provides the basic application programming interface (API) for running these applications.
+Many of the ArcIMS components are Java components and require a JavaVM, which provides the basic application programming interface (API) for running these applications.
 The JavaVM is included in either the Java Runtime Environment (JRE) or Java Developer Kit (JDK).
-ArcIMS requires a JRE, which is installed if it is not included on the machine.
+ArcIMS requires a JRE, which is installed if it is not already on the machine.
 It is possible to have more than one JavaVM on a machine, and ArcIMS can be made to use an existing JavaVM as long as it is compatible.
-For information on supported version of JRE, visit the Systems Requirements page at http://support.esri.com.
+For information on supported versions of JRE, visit the Systems Requirements page at http://support.esri.com.

 Servlet engine.
 ArcIMS requires a servlet engine.
 A servlet engine is an extension to the JavaVM and provides support for servlets through a servlet API.
-The figure below shows the inputs to a servlet engine.